psychemedia/finn-resources/src/finn_leadership_fianna.md

 The Chain of Silence was shaken by the attendant whose duty and honour was the Silver Chain, and at that delicate chime the hall went silent, and a general wonder ensued as to what matter the High King would submit to his people.

 "Friends and heroes," said Conn, "Aillen, the son of Midna, will come to-night from Slieve Fuaid with occult, terrible fire against our city.
-Is there among you one who loves Tara and the king, and who will imdertake our defence against that being?"
+Is there among you one who loves Tara and the king, and who will undertake our defence against that being?"

 He spoke in silence, and when he had finished he listened to the same silence, but it was now deep, ominous, agonised.
 Each man glanced uneasily on his neighbour and then stared at his wine-cup or his fingers.
 The hearts of young men went hot for a gallant moment and were chilled in the succeeding one, for they had all heard of Allien out of Shi Fmnachy in the north.
 The lesser gentlemen looked under their brows at the greater champions, and these peered furtively at the greatest of all.
 Art Og mac Morna of the Hard Strokes fell to biting his fingers, Conan the Swearer and Garra mac Morna grumbled irritably to each other and at their neighbours, even Caelte, the son of Ronan, looked down into his own lap, and Goll Mor sipped at his wine wihout any twinkle in his eye.
 A horrid embarrassment came into the great hall, and as the High King stood in that palpitating silence his noble face changed from kindly to grave and from that to a terrible sternness.
 In another moment, to the undying shame of every person present, he would have been compelled to lift his own challenge and declare himself the champion of Tara for that night, but the shame that was on the faces of his people would remain in the heart of their king.
 Goll's merry mind would help him to forget, but even his heart would be wrung by a memory that he would not dare to face.
 It was at that terrible moment that Fionn stood up.